brug-be/rubycamp2015/accomodation.md

 ## Meals and Drinks

-Breakfast, Lunch, and Dinner are provided.
-If budget allows it, there will be also some snacks.
-The different diets are taken into account.
-Of course, if you want, you are free to bring your own food, for instance to share a cake or cook something special.
-The menu will be shared soon (see #4).
+[Breakfast, Lunch, and Dinner are provided](menu.md).
+The different diets are taken into account as much as possible.

+As we run on a very limited budget, we'll bring very few snacks such as salt salts.
+If you want some cakes, biscuits, appetizers, or any other sweeties or salties, please bring them with you and share it!
+Sharing food is one of the best way to meet each other ;).

 Common soft drinks are provided such as tea or coffee.
 Pils are the only provided alcoholic beverage.
 If you want a good wine, a special beer, a strange